Legal Ombudsman

-The Legal Ombudsman is an ombudsman service that opened in October 2010.
+The Legal Ombudsman (often informally abbreviated to LeO or LEO) is an ombudsman service that opened on 6 October 2010.
 It is a free service that investigates complaints about lawyers in England and Wales.
 The Legal Ombudsman was set up as a result of the Legal Services Act 2007 and took over from the Legal Complaints Service and other legal complaint-handling bodies.
 The current Chief Ombudsman is Paul McFadden, who replaced Rebecca Marsh in January 2021, Marsh having left the post in the summer of 2020 after being in post since April 2019.
 The Legal Ombudsman is a member of the Ombudsman Association.

 Governance and jurisdiction

 Sections 114 and 115 of the Legal Services Act 2007 established the Office for Legal Complaints and stipulated that it must operate an ombudsman scheme.
 The OLC appointed the first chief ombudsman and acts as the Legal Ombudsman's board.
 The OLC is responsible to both the Legal Services Board and the Ministry of Justice.
 The current chair of the OLC is Elisabeth Davies.

 The Legal Ombudsman can investigate complaints made by members of the public (and small businesses, clubs and charities) about the service they receive from lawyers working in England and Wales.
 The following types of lawyers fall within the Legal Ombudsman's jurisdiction: